urql-graphql/urql/docs/README.md

 - **Basics** is the section where we'll want to start learning about `urql` as it contains "Getting Started" guides for our framework of choice.
-- **Main Concepts** then explains more about how `urql` functions, what it's made up of, and covers the main aspects of the `Client` and GraphQL clients in general, on the ["Philosophy" page](./concepts/philosophy.md).
+- **Architecture** then explains more about how `urql` functions, what it's made up of, and covers the main aspects of the `Client` and exchanges.
 - **Advanced** covers all more uncommon use-cases and contains guides that we won't need immediately when we get started with `urql`.
 - **Graphcache** documents one of the most important addons to `urql`, which adds ["Normalized